 Some Things to Consider

-- Don’t expect overnight success.
+Don’t expect overnight success.
 I submitted poetry for about three years until I was accepted into a journal that wasn’t college-based.
 I was warned about this ahead of time while in college.
 One professor said to expect about one accepted piece for every 100 poems you submit, and he was a well-respected poet.
-It makes non-writers say, “Why bother?” while other writers would say, “count me in.”
-The thrill of writing is getting published and having someone else say that your work deserves to be in print and read by others.
-The competition for this feeling is fierce so there’s no other way to achieve this without giving it your all and getting rejected over and over again until you get it right.
+The biggest thrill of writing is getting published and having someone else say that your work deserves to be in print and read by others.
+The competition for this feeling is fierce so there’s no other way to achieve this without giving it your all and getting rejected over and over again until you strike oil.
 Once you do get that first acceptance letter or email, you crave more of the euphoric feeling that you get from being published, and you'll be willing to go through the rejection process all over again.

 Don’t expect to get rich – or even to get paid.
-My work has been published 10 times, and I was paid once for my work, a whopping $10.00.
+My poetry has been published 10 times, and I was only paid once for my work, a whole $10.00.
 Starting out, most journals are small and can only afford to pay you in copies of the journal that you are in.
 Consider this before submitting.
 If you want more than to see your name in print, you have to start at the bottom and work your way up.
 Once you build up some publication history, you can start to submit to the journals that pay.
 I broke away from poetry when I started writing novels so my publication history in the poetry department has been less frequent.
 This just goes to show that you have to keep at it in order to gain any ground in the publishing industry.
 So, if this is not what you enjoy doing, get out while you can or switch to a different genre.

-- Don’t shell out money for postage.
-I specifically chose journals above that didn’t have a reading fee or a snail mail requirement.
-When I first started to submit work right out of college (a mere six years ago), electronic submissions where still pretty scarce.
-I had to mail all of my submissions in a manila envelope with a self-addressed stamped envelope (SASE) included for them to mail back my rejection letter.
-It was a very costly process which I only did because I was desperate to become a published writer.
+Don’t shell out money for postage.
+I specifically choose journals above that don’t have a reading fee or a snail mail requirement.
 I’m happy to say that there are so many publications out there that allow for free, electronic submissions that you don’t have to waste your money the way I did when I was first out of college and trying to figure out the publishing process.
 The competition is fierce no matter where you submit.
 Why should you have to pay for a likely rejection these days?

 Journals Where I Have Been Published